-Update 2019: Malliouhana has introduced a brand NEW Chef.
+Update 2019: Malliouhana has introduced a brand NEW Chef, Chef Jusman So.
 The restaurant is now called Cafe Celeste.
 More on Cafe Celeste and Chef Jusman So.

 Update 2016: Since this article was written, Malliouhana has introduced Executive Chef Marc Alvarez.
 More on Chef Marc's menu at Malliouhana here.

 The Restaurant at Malliouhana's Executive Chef Cupertino Ortiz is igniting a fire across Anguilla's high-end dining scene.